ECE3400-Team14/Team-14-Website/docs/Labs/Lab3.md

 <iframe width="853" height="480" src="https://www.youtube.com/embed/3K9Ro9Qo02I" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Maze data was accurate and the start signal was consistent as ever.

+Our Lab 3 source code for the robot can be found [here](https://github.com/ECE3400-Team14/3400/tree/master/Lab3_Combined) and our full base station code can be found [here](https://github.com/ECE3400-Team14/3400/tree/master/Lab3_Base_Station/Base_Station_to_GUI)